Just so you know, we may earn a commission when you click on a link on TuffYeti at no additional cost to you.

 8. Limit User Access and Roles

-If multiple people need access to your website’s backend, ensure each has only the permissions necessary for their role, otherwise this can leave the door open to cyber attacks.
+If multiple people need access to your website’s backend, ensure each has only the permissions necessary for their role.
+Otherwise, this can open the door to cyber attacks.

 9. Protect Against Brute Force Attacks